Education for young people with SEND

 • European Union citizens

-ESOL courses are free if you receive certain benefits or are on a low wage.
+The courses are free if you get certain benefits or are on a low wage.
 Non-eligible students can study but an overseas fee is required.
-Your local centre can advise you on your eligibility.
+Contact your local centre to ask about eligibility.

 Find out what courses you can do at your local adult education centre.